brandondunbar/SamBot/SamBot/README.md

-# SamBot API
+# SamBot
-This simple Flask REST API allows basic interfacing with SamBot.
+The logic driving the robot.

 ## Obtaining an API Token
 API tokens are currently unavailable.